todaypurpose/blog/content/posts/big-muscles.md

 Alan Thrall (that I started following because his excellent ["how to squat video"](https://www.youtube.com/watch?v=UFs6E3Ti1jg)) puts it really well.
 Why did he kept working out during a crazy time such has the first weeks of having a baby and he his overwhelmed?

 > When times get tough, I need keeps everyone (his household) grounded, and helps people moving to the right direction.
-Stay 1 step ahead of everything, and not only being pueshed around by life circumstances.
-I am stronger than the situation.
+Stay 1 step ahead of everything, and not only being pushed around by life circumstances.
+I need to be stronger than the situation.

 {{< rawhtml >}}